Fall 15K

 Warner Park 2930 N. Sherman Ave. , Madison, Wisconsin 53704

-press release: Join us for the only 15K in the Madison area hosted by UW-Madison's Running Club!
-The race starts and ends in Warner Park.
-The course includes some gently rolling hills and is mostly run on asphalt.
-Participants have the option of individually running the entire 15K or forming a 3x5K relay team.
-Pre-registration is $15/individual or $45/team and includes a Fall15K hat, post race refreshments and food and prizes.
-Day-of registration will be $20/individual and $60/relay team, from 7:30-8:45am at the Warner Park pavilion.
+press release: It's the only 15K in the Madison area and the perfect way to train for your later fall half or full marathon!
+The 26th annual race starts and ends in Warner Park.
+The course includes some gently rolling hills and is run mostly on asphalt with a small stretch of grass.
+Runners have the choice of individually running 15K or forming a 3x5K relay team.
+The best part?
+It's only $15/person when you pre-register!

+A majority of race proceeds benefit the American Parkinson Disease Association - Wisconsin Chapter.